How To Paint A Kingfisher In Oils

-Finished painting – Here is the fishing Kingfisher painting, after a little more work from the stage above the final stage was to add a coat of retouching varnish to the painting.
-This helps brighten up the colour and get rid of any uneven sheen a finished oil painting can sometimes have.
+After letting the painting sit for a few weeks I added a coat of retouching varnish, this helps brighten up the colours and get rid of any uneven sheen a finished oil painting can sometimes have.

-Update 2019: See my latest large kingfisher painting here.
+Update 2019: See my my latest large kingfisher painting here.

 If you have any questions about this painting or any other queries please get in touch.